jayshreee10/Taskosaur/README.md

 A: Yes, you can use Taskosaur for production purposes as long as you don't offer it to third parties as a competitive hosting service or embedded product.
 Internal use within your organization is permitted.
 After 4 years, it becomes MPL 2.0 licensed.

 **Q: How does Taskosaur compare to Jira/Monday.com/Asana?**
-A: Taskosaur is working toward providing equivalent functionality to these enterprise platforms with key advantages: complete data ownership, no subscription fees, full source code access for customization, modern tech stack, and the ability to host on your own infrastructure.
-Our goal is to offer enterprise features without vendor lock-in.
+A: Taskosaur provides equivalent core functionality but with a revolutionary advantage: the world's first AI Mode that actually executes project management tasks through conversation.
+While traditional tools require manual navigation and complex workflows, Taskosaur's AI Mode handles everything from project setup to team coordination through natural language.
+Plus, you get complete data ownership, no subscription fees, full source code access, and self-hosting capability.
+It's like having Jira's power with an expert Project Manager Assistant built-in.

 ### Technical Questions